ijlal321/Leetcode-Daily-Grind/905. Sort Array By Parity/README.md

-# Interview Guide: "Sort Array By Parity" Problem
+# "Sort Array By Parity" Problem

 ## Problem Understanding
 The "Sort Array By Parity" problem requires sorting an array of integers so that all even integers come before all odd integers.
 While the order of even and odd numbers doesn't matter, the even numbers should always precede the odd numbers in the resultant array.